Call for proposals (download)

 Requirements and Procedure

-For presenting at the ERNOP Conference 2023, submissions of a short abstract and the full working paper are required.
+For presenting your individual work at the ERNOP Conference 2023, submissions of a short abstract and the full working paper are required.

 - Abstracts should be about 2500 characters long (spaces, punctuation and title included.
 Authors, affiliations and keywords not included).